nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 getCookies.bind(this);

 ```
+Everything is an Object (Or a primitive)
+Functions, arrays, and objects all have their prototype that's why we say that everything is an object in JavaScript.

+All objects, functions, arrays have their prototype pointing to the special object where you can access methods like `call()`, `bind()`, `push()`.

 ### Reflection and Extend
 - ***Reflection*** means that an **object** can look at itself, and it can list
 and change its properties and methods.
+*Reflection** - an object can look at itself, listing and changing its properties and methods.

+`extend(obj, obj2, obj3)` takes all properties and methods of given objects and passes them to the first object.

+It is not a built in feature but many libraries have it and ES6 have `extends`.

 ```JavaScript
 var person = {